olkuka/PROI-projects/README.md

-# Warsaw University of Technology
+# Object-oriented programming in C++
-Object-oriented programming in C++
+all of my 4 projects on 2nd semester at Warsaw University of Technology